PieckaAndrej/tictactoe/README.md

 # tictactoe
-Tic tac toe in java up to 4 players
+Tic tac toe in java for up to 4 players